Michael Clarke (musician): Declining health and death

+Clarke began drinking alcohol when he was fourteen years old, and claimed in a posthumous letter that from then until two weeks before he died, he "could hardly remember ever being sober again".
+He drank a two litre bottle of Vodka every day, and would drink beer while on stage.
 By the late 1980s, Clarke's health had declined from a lifetime of hard drinking, resulting in a number of hospital stays.
+Just before his death, his liver began disintegrating, and he said in his posthumous letter you "could see pieces of it breaking off in my guts with a special type of x-ray picture taken called a sonogram".

-He died of liver failure at the age of 47 at his Treasure Island, Florida, condominium on December 19, 1993.
+Clarke died of liver failure at the age of 47 at his condominium in Treasure Island, Florida, on December 19, 1993.
+At the time of his death, Clarke weighed only 47 kilos, and his liver was the size of a fifty pence piece.

 Billy Moore, who had organized a New Year's Eve concert at a resort where Clarke and his band were scheduled to perform, stated that at the time of his death, Clarke had recently learned that he had become terminally ill due to his liver problems.
+Moore would eventually hire a Nashville drummer to fill in, and changed the concert to from a New Year's Eve celebration to a tribute show dedicated to Clarke.

 During his final days, Clarke had expressed a wish to appear on television in the hope of alerting children to the dangers of alcoholism.
-Following his wishes, Clarke's girlfriend Susan Paul started a foundation in Clarke's name, called the Campaign for Alcohol-Free Kids.
+Following his wishes, Clarke's wife Susan Paul started a foundation in Clarke's name, called the Campaign for Alcohol-Free Kids.
 In 1994, a year after his death, Clarke's paintings were published in Dick Gautier and Jim McMullan's book, Musicians As Artists.
+He wrote a message about his struggles of alcohlism, his regrets of ever drinking, and encouragment of not wanting others to drink, which was released posthumously, published by Alcohelp.

+In his memoir, Chris Hillman eulogized Clarke thus:

+"Everyone loved Michael, who always lived in the moment and always had a beautiful woman on his arm.
+I don't think he ever made an enemy in the world and, despite his cunning and larceny, he was a joy to know.
+We (The Byrds) all forgave him because we loved him so much."